Willie169/Android-Non-Root/README.md

 ### Install AndroidIDE

-AndroidIDE (`com.itsaky.androidide`) can be installed from F-Droid archive or the .apk asset corresponding to your architecture in its GitHub: <https://github.com/AndroidIDEOfficial/AndroidIDE> release.
+AndroidIDE (`com.itsaky.androidide`) can be installed from [F-Droid archive repository](https://apt.izzysoft.de/fdroid/index/apk/com.itsaky.androidide?repo=archive) or the .apk asset corresponding to your architecture in [its GitHub](https://github.com/AndroidIDEOfficial/AndroidIDE) release.

-**WARNING**: This project is not maintained anymore.
+Note that this project is not maintained anymore.

 ### Introduction of AndroidIDE